Longhui-Ren/Ancestral_Genome_Reconstruction/README.md

 # Ancestral_Genome_Reconstruction
-Workflow and scripts for reconstructing ancestral genome from syntenic blocks using MLGO
+Workflow and scripts for reconstructing ancestral genome from pairwise syntenic blocks using MLGO